rabbitmq/rabbitmq-website/README.md

 Changes which should be deployed when the next patch release (a.k.a. stable) of RabbitMQ ships should be committed to the `stable` branch.

-Changes which should be deployed when the next 3.6.x patch release of RabbitMQ ships should be committed to the `3.6.x` branch.

 Changes which should be deployed when the next minor release (a.k.a. master) of RabbitMQ ships should be committed to the `master` branch.

 ## Branches